andreaspapav/Detecting-infected-IoT-devices-using-ML/README.md

 # Detecting infected Internet of Things (IoT) devices using Machine Learning
-My dissertation project as a Master's student at UCL.

 The number of attacks on Internet of Things (IoT) devices is escalating over the last few years, currently consisting of a third of all attacks.
 In this work, a suggested